Stripe vs PayPal vs Square: Which Payment Platform Fits Real Estate Agencies Best?

 - PayPal supports invoice payments, transfers, subscriptions, and online collections through a familiar customer experience.
 Clients often identify the brand immediately.

 - Businesses searching for easier onboarding may prefer systems that need less technical setup while still supporting digital payments.
+As a payment gateway for real estate business activities, PayPal is often chosen for its familiarity and ease of use.

 - Customer trust also plays a major role during large property-related payments, especially when clients prefer recognizable payment methods.